-Her areas of expertise include banking and finance litigation, property and commercial disputes, misleading and deceptive conduct, injunctions – primarily in the Supreme and Federal Courts, shareholders trust and partnership issues, trade practices/competition and consumer claims, and wills and estates disputes.
+Her areas of expertise include banking and finance litigation, property and commercial disputes, wills, estates and trust disputes, misleading and deceptive conduct, trade practices/competition and consumer claims.

-Louise has been recognised by her peers in Best Lawyers in Australia in the area of Insolvency and Reorganisation Law (2017 & 2018) and in the 2015 edition of Doyle’s Guide as a recommended lawyer in the area of commercial litigation in Victoria.
+Louise has been recognised by her peers in Best Lawyers in Australia in the area of Insolvency and Reorganization Law (2017 – 2020), and in the 2015 edition of Doyle’s Guide as a recommended lawyer in the area of commercial litigation in Victoria.

 - Successfully acted for APS Satellite (formerly SkyMesh Pty Ltd) in a NSW Supreme Court claim that was the subject of an appeal to the Court of Appeal, the claim involving a lack of fitness for purpose, lack of merchantable quality and unconscionable conduct claims under the Trade Practices Act and Australian Consumer Law.
 The claim was successful at first instance for APS Satellite and again on appeal.
 Louise is co-author of an article in relation to the proceeding: NSW Court of Appeal Clarifies Unconscionable Conduct